perezVV/InteractiveRoleplayBot/README.md

 Ideally, I'd like to put my time and effort into polishing the code once I'm finished implementing all the features.

+A guide on how to use it on your own server, as well as how to make use of its features, should be here eventually.

 Thanks for stopping by.

 -todo